Lexi Witkop: "I fought for myself"

 When Boettcher asked Witkop whether she wanted to press charges, Witkop said that she did.
 And never once wavered from that decision, say those who worked on the case.

-Grand Traverse County Sheriff’s Deputy Mike Makowski responded to the ER and made the initial incident report; Detective Jason Polzein collected evidence and photographed Witkop’s apartment; lead investigator on the case was Detective Nathan Ritter.
+Grand Traverse County Sheriff’s Deputy Mike Makowski responded to the ER and made the initial incident report; Detective Jason Polzein collected evidence and photographed Witkop’s apartment; the case’s lead investigator was Detective Nathan Ritter.

 “I give him (Det.
 Ritter) and the investigation an A-plus,” Witkop said.
 “He actually cared.
 He believed me.
 He was a huge part in making me feel safe.
 He checked in with me, he updated me on the case, he never left me wondering what was happening.”

 Brendan Joseph Kelly, 22, was arrested April 17 and found guilty Sept.
-12 on two counts of third degree criminal sexual conduct, after a two-day jury trial.
-Both counts are fifteen year felonies.
+12 on two counts of third-degree criminal sexual conduct, after a two-day jury trial.
+Both counts are 15-year felonies.

 “I told Lexi that I believed her, she knew that Nate (Ritter) believed her, and I talked to her about what the process was going to be like, as rough as that is,” Moeggenberg said.